-The Laboratory for Computation, Data, and Machine Learning at the University of Illinois at Urbana-Champaign is a team of faculty, postdocs, and student researchers who work together to develop and apply computational technologies and sophisticated algorithms to expands the applications of data science.
-Our research ranges from cosmological data mining, Internet of Things, text analytics, natural language processing, and business analytics.
+The Laboratory for Computation, Data, and Machine Learning at the University of Illinois at Urbana-Champaign is a team of faculty, postdocs, and student researchers who work together to develop and apply computational techniques and sophisticated algorithms to expand the applications of data science.
+Our research includes cosmological data mining, deep learning, text analytics, natural language processing, and business analytics.

-We have been one of the top twenty users worldwide of the production of supercomputing resources at the National Center for Supercomputing Applications.
+We are one of the top twenty users worldwide of the production of supercomputing resources at the National Center for Supercomputing Applications.